syntax-syndicate/polar-adapters/packages/polar-nuxt/README.md

 import { Checkout } from "@polar-sh/nuxt";

 const checkout = Checkout({
-  accessToken: 'xxx', // Or set an environment variable to POLAR_ACCESS_TOKEN
+  accessToken: "xxx", // Or set an environment variable to POLAR_ACCESS_TOKEN
   successUrl: process.env.SUCCESS_URL,
   server: "sandbox", // Use sandbox if you're testing Polar - omit the parameter or pass 'production' otherwise });